Soapy's Weapons

 The rifle Soapy died with

-The photograph above shows the actual rifle Soapy used against Frank Reid on July 8, 1898.
-This rifle, a Winchester rifle, model 1892, 44-40 was given to the son of Soapy a few weeks after the gunfight, by acting deputy marshal J. M. Tanner.
-The rifle still remains in the Smith family in New York.
-Authenticity rating: Indisputable.
+T he photograph above shows the actual rifle Soapy used against Frank Reid on July 8, 1898.
+After shooting Reid, this rifle was taken from Soapy 's hands by vigilante guard, Jesse Murphy, and fired at least one round into Soapy 's chest killing him.
+It is a Winchester rifle, model 1892, 44-40, and was given to the son of Soapy a few weeks after the gunfight by acting U.S. Deputy Marshal J. M. Tanner.
+The rifle currently remains in the Smith family.
+Authenticity rating : Indisputable.

 soapyrifleA.jpg